MPHimperial/mphimperial.github.io/index.md

 - **Essential Medical Statistics.** Kirkwood B and Sterne J (2003) (2nd ed).
 Blackwell Science Ltd. [https://www.amazon.co.uk/Essential-Medical-Statistics-Essentials-Kirkwood/dp/0865428719](https://www.amazon.co.uk/Essential-Medical-Statistics-Essentials-Kirkwood/dp/0865428719)
 Chapters 2–5 will support what you learn in the term 1 statistics module.

 - **An Introduction to Medical Statistics.** Bland M (2015) (4th ed).
 Oxford University Press.
 An alternative excellent standard text book.
 This includes multiple choice and other questions at the end of chapters, which may be useful for revision purposes. [http://www-users.york.ac.uk/~mb55/intro/introcon.htm](http://www-users.york.ac.uk/~mb55/intro/introcon.htm) contains useful additional material.
 Chapters 4–7 will support what you learn in the term 1 statistics module.

+- There is an on-line statistics book developed by David Lane at Rice University, Houston: http://onlinestatbook.com/2/index.html (accessed 1 Aug 2021).
+Chapters I-XI and XIV are all relevant to this module (but note that this book does not cover regression).
+The site also contains various applets to demonstrate different statistical concepts, and self-test questions at the end of each chapter.

 ### Statistics online resources for term 1